 Remembering Queen Adelaide

 A famous city in Australia was named after her.
-She was Queen Victoria's favorite aunt, too, and all Britons adored her when she was alive.
+She was Queen Victoria's favorite aunt, too, and all the Britons adored her when she was alive.
 Yet, Queen Adelaide is seldom mentioned today.
 The pious queen, however, never wanted attention for herself.
-In fact, her sisters in law, the scandal-ridden Queen Caroline and the overbearing Duchess of Kent, attracted more attention than she did during her lifetime.
+In fact, her sisters-in-law, the scandal-ridden Queen Caroline and the overbearing Duchess of Kent, attracted more attention than she did during her lifetime.

 Birth and Younger Years

 The future queen was born on August 13, 1872 at Meiningen, Thuringia, Germany.
 She was baptized Adelaide Amelia Louise Theresa Caroline.

 --> Her father, George I, was Duke of Saxe-Meiningen, a petty state that only spanned 423 square miles.
 Her mother was Princess Louise Eleonore of Hohenlohe-Langenburg.
 In all of Germany, Meiningen had the distinction of being the most liberal state, where press freedom was guaranteed and even criticized its ruler.

 She was 11 when her father died.
 Since her brother was too young to rule, her grandmother had to act as regent.

 Queen Adelaide was well educated and at a young age, she already knew the rigors of royal and diplomatic life.